lawless-m/Routino.jl/README.md

 # Routino

-spawn an instance of routino to get a route between two Lat/Long pairs
+spawn an instance of routino to get a route or a distance between two Lat/Long pairs

 this requires a routino installation https://www.routino.org/